Aouderas: Population and history

 From one of the largest oases in the area, Aouderas was abandoned in 1917–18.
 A violent 1875 flood destroyed most of the date plantation, and the emergence of the French weakened Kel Owey defences.
 From the 1880s, Toubu raids increased, and when the Tuareg Kaosen Ag Mohammed rose against the French in 1917, Aouderas was one of the towns he destroyed on his way to the siege of Agadez.
 When the French retook Agadez, a brutal punitive expedition through the Aïr left Aouderas abandoned.

 By 1924, though, Aouderas was resettled, both with the remains of the local Ikelan, but also with refugees from Iferwan, also razed by Kaosen and the French successively.
 At that time it was the second largest town in the Aïr, after Agadez.
 While the Kel Owey continued to dominate the town, the sedentary farmers now held and inherited much of the Aouderas gardens, rare in the region.
 Most non-resident Tuareg land owners in 1946 were women, holding land under what the Tuaregs call a khabus, matrilineal, system.
 As the gardens prospered, more towns were formed to the west by Aouderas residents, the largest being Tegmak.

 The famines of the 1970s and 80s brought an end to this expansion, and as Agadez and Arlit grew, Aouderas shrunk.
 The Tuareg Rebellion of the 1990s saw brutal government reprisals which depopulated many villages in the Aïr.
 Finally, in 2004, a locust invasion ravaged the Aouderas gardens.

 Tourist industry

 Today, with caravan trade dwindled, date crops are supplemented with market gardens, citrus, and increasingly the tourist trade centred in Agadez.
 A rough piste (dirt road) links the town with Agadez, and the larger Tuareg settlement (and tourist destination) in the north of the Aïr, Iferouane, and is on the main route from Agadez to Timia, a larger oasis in the north.
-Other nearby oasis towns include the more visited Elmeki, 20 km to the west, Tammazaret, 40 km to the north, and Dabbaga on the road to Agadez to the south.
+Other nearby oasis towns include the more visited Elméki, 20 km to the west, Tammazaret, 40 km to the north, and Dabbaga on the road to Agadez to the south.